sportsclimbs/sportclimbs-2/content/peak/stoney/stoney-middleton/garage-centre.md

 **13. Ming the Merciless (8a+)**  &starf;  the first bolted line right of Little Plum

+**14. Smoothlands (6a)**  short lower wall warm up

+**15. Virgin King (7b)** &starf; A logical link up of some older routes takes the best climbing up this part of the wall.
+Start up *Lowerlands* or *Smoothlands* and continue up the steepening wall moving L then up to ledges.
+Continue up through bulges above.
+30m.

+## Upper section

+The following routes can be climbed as extensions to lower pitches or routes in their own right.

 **27. Do You Dig It?
 (7c)** The lefthand extension above *Dig Deep for Victory*.